Status is generally defined as a person’s condition, position, or standing relative to that of others.

 To be very blunt about it, status is a primate model of seeing other beings.
 But it’s even worse than that: Not only does status poison our inter-relationships, it poisons our self-image.
 After all, it requires us to think of ourselves as above or below every other person.

 Status stands before us as an evolutionary hurdle.
 If humanity is to rise as a species, it absolutely must transcend status.
 Until we do, humans will continue to think primate thoughts, and human history will remain centered on conflict.

 Our present world is dominated by status-based structures.
 Whether kingdom, democracy, theocracy, or whatever, status-based structures set one man or group of men above all others.
 These people of a “higher” position-relative-to-others collect the production of the “lower” people, issue edicts they are forced to obey, and punish those who do not.

 In other words, the ruling systems of the present world are incarnations of status… they are “status made flesh,” to paraphrase a famous scripture.
 This is a primary reason why the world is perpetually at war.
 The very model on which our society is built sets man against man and group against group, automatically and unavoidably.

-The truth is that humans can and do demonstrate non-oppositional thinking and living.
-And in this we see that human nature has been sold short.
+Humans can and do demonstrate non-oppositional thinking and living.
+And in this we see that human nature has been sold short: